 TDD (214) 767-8940

-In December 2013, the Texas Attorney General will prepare and file a report of all complaints received by the OAG and state agencies pursuant to the Texas Medical Records Privacy Act.
-That report will be made available at this webpage.
+The Texas Attorney General prepares and files a report of all complaints received by the OAG and state agencies pursuant to the Texas Medical Records Privacy Act.
 Also, as required by Section 181.154(d) of the Act, the Attorney General adopted a standard Authorization to Disclose Protected Health Information form and it is available here.